-But there are many more businesses who can’t pull this off — we know because we talked to them when we wrote about the eight signs you should outsource blog content writing.
+But there are many more companies who can’t pull this off — we know because we talked to them when we wrote about the eight signs you should outsource blog content writing.

 As you question whether “blog writer” is a hat you want to wear, be realistic about your time, your resources and your abilities.
 Can you commit to writing three times a week?
 Twice?
 Just once on Tuesdays?
 Consistency means fresh content, which is key for increasing your site’s traffic.

 Also consider whether you should hire a freelancer vs. a full-time writer (or a content writing agency).

 There are benefits to hiring a freelance writer, but there are also some drawbacks.
 You may pay a little less (although not always), but you also have to be content with playing second, third or fourth fiddle to the other projects on their plate.